ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 In this type of imputation, the backward link is used and the predictive value is the value for the target variable for the predictive record.
-Only predictive records which are responses can be used.
+Only predictive records which are responses or backwards imputes from responses can be used.
 Records imputed using this imputation will be marked `BI`.
 Backward imputation from construction must not occur.
+In the event that a given period non-responder is able to have both forward and backward imputation, forward imputation takes priority.

 #### 9.3 Construction